Pancreatic Cancer

 • Fostering a habit of regular exercise

-• Suitable amounts of exercise may reduce said risks
+• Suitable amount of exercise may reduce said risks

 • Switching to a healthy and balanced diet